ronanchilvers/ronanchilvers.github.io/_posts/2016-09-07-how-i-use-trello.md

 # The toolkit

-I've ended up using two main tools.
-[Trello] gives me the task management.
-[IFTTT] allows me to automatically create cards from Github issues and pull requests, Basecamp assignment emails and recurring cards.
+I've ended up using a set of tools that work together.
+[Trello] is the backbone and gives me the task management tools.
+[IFTTT] allows me to automatically create cards from Github issues and pull requests, Basecamp assignment emails and add recurring cards ([Trello] have just add this as a power up so if you don't need Github integration you could use that instead).
 [Zapier] creates tickets for me from Jira tickets.
 Jeremy Seitz's [Jira Tracker for Trello] syncs Jira ticket information onto Trello cards automatically.
 Finally [Trello's Github power up][trello github] lets me attach pull request data to cards.

 Read on for the low-down.

 ## Trello

+Trello is the top dog.
+It gives me the lists and cards that make up the interface for my workflow.
 In creating my Trello board, the four requirements above were the main focus.
-I have six standard lists.

 ![Example ToDo Board][image-board-thumbnail]

+I have six standard lists:

 - **Inbox** - this is my "don't forget anything" list.
 All new tasks get thrown in here.
 I also use Trello's [email to card / comment] and feature to create cards from incoming emails if required.
 - **This Week** - these are the curated tasks, moved out of the Inbox list, that I need to get done soon